x

 • Can I move the debris and continue on?

-In a worst-case scenario, you may have to abandon your vehicle and make a run for safety.
-How feasible this is depends on the gear in your bug-out bag.
-Emergencies such as this highlight the importance of having lightweight and easy to deploy vital pieces of equipment.
-A respirator with an advanced CBRN filter can drastically increase your chances of making it out of a compromised situation if you have to set out on foot.
-A PAPR can help you make the most of your stamina and prevent fatigue if you have to keep a mask on for the entirety of your escape.
+In this way, emergencies highlight the importance of having lightweight and easy-to-deploy vital pieces of equipment.
+A respirator with an advanced CBRN filter, for example, can drastically increase your chances of making it out of a compromised situation if you have to set out on foot.
+A PAPR, meanwhile, can help you make the most of your stamina and prevent fatigue if you have to keep a mask on for the entirety of your escape.

 Avoid large bodies of water